BIDMCDigitalPsychiatry/LAMP-platform/docs/todo/Components of the LAMP Platform.md

+---
-# Components of the LAMP Platform
+title: Components of the LAMP Platform
+slug: components_of_lamp
+---
 The LAMP Platform API Server manages all internal components and inter-component message-passing.
 Its components are embedded within Docker containers and use Docker Swarm for orchestration.
 Docker Compose and Kubernetes may also be used to deploy the components.
 Please see [Deployment Recommendations](Deployment%20Recommendations.md) if you do not plan on using Docker.

 ![](../assets/Platform_Overview.png)